bahrus/xtal-decor/README.md

 });
 ```

-The API by itself is much more open ended, as you will need to define what to do in your callback, entirely.
+The API by itself is much more open ended, as you will need to entirely define what to do in your callback.
 In other words, the api provides no built-in support for creating a proxy.

 ## Viewing example from git clone or github fork: